gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 |                               |           Padding             |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-DTLS-chunk-newchunk-crypt-struct title="DTLS Chunk Structure" artwork-align="center"}
+{: #sctp-DTLS-chunk-newchunk-crypt-struct title="DTLS Chunk Structure"}

-{: vspace="0"}
-Chunk Type: 8 bits (unsigned integer)
+reserved: 5 bits

-: This value MUST be set to 0x4X for all DTLS chunks.
+: Reserved bits for future use.
+Sender MUST set these bits to 0 and
+  MUST be ignored on reception.

+R: 1 bit (boolean)

+: Restart indicator.
+If this bit is set this DTLS chunk is protected
+  with by an restart DTLS Connection with the index indicated by the
+  DCI.
+If not set, then a traffic DCI is indicated.

+DCI: 2 bits (unsigned integer)

-DTLS Connection Index (DCI): 8 bits : This is used to indicate the set of Keys and other
+: DTLS Connection Index is the lower two bits of an DTLS Connection
-parameters used in the protection operation to form the DTLS record
-present in the Payload.
-DCI bitmask is uuuuuRnn where:

-- u means unused/reserved

-- R indicates that this DCI is used for Restart Procedure

-- n indicates that this bit is part of the DCI number
+   Index counter for the traffic or restart DTLS connection index.
+   This is a counter implemented in DTLS in
+   SCTP that is used to identify which DTLS connection instance that
+   is capable of processing any received packet or DTLS message over
+   an user message.
+This counter is recommended to be the lower part
+   of a larger variable.
+   DCI is unrelated to the DTLS Connection ID (DCI) {{RFC9147}}.

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Payload in bytes plus 4.